 ARC is dedicated to showcasing artwork that encapsulates a pan-Caribbean focus while highlighting the lack of boundaries that now exist in the midst of the Internet and post information age.
 We are interested in promoting and underlining the current regional focus on sustainability for creative industries while engaging with a specified target audience, mostly comprised of emerging artists from the developing states.
 We work closely and collaboratively with contributors and artists from the inception of a project to ensure that the highlighted conversations and projects are seen in the most considerate light.
 Our editorial philosophies and practice take into consideration the dynamic of a collective enterprise, a place for experimentation, interrogation and cultivating and nurturing the spirit of criticality and action.

-ARC is an important developing brand that brings together the visual discourses that are occurring currently in the Caribbean on a daily basis.
+ARC is an important developing brand that brings together the visual discourses that are occurring on a daily basis in the Caribbean.
 New technologies are changing the material production and diffusion of images and what we are interested in at ARC is the fact that we are all now plugged in and interacting with an oversaturated image and information field.
-By opening this field of discourse we are hoping to expand the context of creative productions while motivating the younger generation in ways previously unrecognized and untapped.
+By opening this field of discourse we hope to expand the context of creative productions and motivate the younger generation in ways previously unrecognized and untapped.

 ARC Magazine is shifting the way things are done amongst contemporary creative individuals and institutions in the region.
 It is a progressive paradigm that attempts to identify new methodologies and networks.
-This type of social and virtual activism is at the core of what we do, we want to be able to give each emerging artists the possibility to connect with each other, works that are being generated and emerging fields that are unknown.
+This type of social and virtual activism is at the core of what we do, we want to be able to give emerging artists the possibility to connect with each other.

 ARC Magazine has organized numerous collaborative projects and curatorial investigations in Trinidad and Tobago, Suriname, Barbados, Jamaica, and elsewhere.
 These events are designed to create an additional context for and expansion of the viability of the magazine, acting as a platform on which we develop partnerships and alignments needed to promote growth and cultural autonomy.